tc39/proposal-partial-application/README.md

 # Partial Application Syntax for ECMAScript

-This proposal introduces syntax for a new calling convention (using `~()`) to allow you to partially apply an argument list to a call or `new` expression through the use of a placeholder (`?`) as an unbound argument.
+This proposal introduces syntax for a new calling convention (using `~()`) to allow you to partially apply an argument list to a call or `new` expression through the combination of _applied arguments_ (actual values) and _placeholder arguments_ (unbound arguments that become parameters in the resulting _partially applied function_).

 ## Status